lukaszlew/iglo_elo/README.md

 200 point difference is 1:5 win odds  (20% vs 80%)
 300 point difference is 1:10 win odds  (10% vs 90%)

+This is different that EGD, where 100 points of rating is not fixed winning ods!

 ## What it is good for?

 To see how well did you do in IGLO.
 Taking into account how well did your opponents did.